logo

 6. Stripe (paint) tennis court lines to regulation size.

 Painting can be a very time consuming experience.
 We use masking tape to map out the lines.
 Using two people we mark out where the tape is to go.
-Then we pull out about 6-10 feet of tape and line it up with the next mark.
+Then we pull out about 10-15 feet of tape and line it up with the next mark.
 This helps keep the lines as straight as possible.
 And you can get a court done in a couple of hours.
+Best to do when it is not windy.

 Tips:

 They sell a product that you can paint over the line before you color them to stop the paint from bleeding under the tape.
 We find it to be a waist of money and time, just make sure the tape is good quality and is down good.
-When you paint don't press to hard and use a good 2" brush.
+We use a 2 inch roller on a pole and press all the tape down.
+When you paint don't press to hard and use a good 2" brush or tape a 2 inch roller from rolling and use it to spread the paint.

 Have one person pouring the paint out while another is spreading it out.
 The third person will be touching it up.
 This will make sure you have even paint and you get it spread perfect before it dry's.